Boolean-valued sets as arbitrary objects: Kaleidoscopic absolutism

-At this point you might worry that the autonomy requirement is not satisfied: the boolean-valued sets (and hence also the arbitrary objects) to which the account appeals are defined (recursively) in terms of quantification over $V$ (over the ``$\{ 0,1 \}$-valued sets''), not in terms of quantification over $V^{(B)}$.
+You might worry that this autonomy requirement is not satisfied: the boolean-valued sets (and hence also the arbitrary objects) to which the account appeals are defined (recursively) in terms of quantification over $V$.
 But this concern is misguided.
-The boolean-valued truth definition is given in a language ($\mathcal{L}_{ZFC}^+$), \emph{the quantifiers of which range over arbitrary sets}.
-Of course, in order to spell out the truth definition for $\mathcal{L}_{ZFC}^+$, we would have to move to an even richer metalanguage.
-And, of course, the $\{ 0,1 \}$-valued sets are, on the proposed view, special cases of boolean-valued sets: the ``traditional'' universe $V$ is canonically represented in $V^{(B)}$ \cite[p.~30]{Bell2005}.
-So the view is metaphysically self-contained.
+The boolean-valued truth definition quantifies over the $V^{(B)}$'s and their elements, both of which are interpreted as arbitrary objects.\footnote{Of course, in order to spell out the truth definition for the language in which the boolean-valued truth definition is stated ($\mathcal{L}_{ZFC}^+$), we would have to move to an even richer metalanguage.} The $\{ 0,1 \}$-valued sets are, on the proposed view, special cases of arbitrary objects: the ``traditional'' universe $V$ is canonically represented in $V^{(B)}$ \cite[p.~30]{Bell2005}.
+Thus, I conclude that the proposed view is logically and conceptually autonomous.

+Linnebo and Pettigrew also distinguish \emph{justificational autonomy}: we should be able to justfify the proposed view without appealing to reasons that are specifically tailored to justifying the existence of $\{ 0,1 \}$-valued sets of various kinds \cite[p.~242]{LinneboPettigrew2011}.
+I believe that this requirement, too, can be met.
+Nonetheless, since this article is concerned with articulating and exploring a new foundational proposal rather than arguing that it is superior to other proposals, I leave the question of justificatory autonomy aside here.

-On the proposed view, $\mathbb{B}$ is the ``ultimate'' set theoretic universe.
+On the proposed view, $\mathcal{V}$ is the ``ultimate'' set theoretic universe.
 In this sense, an \emph{absolutist} interpretation of set theory is proposed.
 Nevertheless, there is an obvious connection with multiverse views such as that of \cite{Hamkins2012}, \cite{Steel2014}, \cite{Vaananen2014}.
-We have seen how every state that $\mathbb{B}$ can be in determines a boolean-valued set theoretic universe $V^{(B)}$.
+We have seen how every state that $\mathcal{V}$ can be in determines a boolean-valued set theoretic universe $V^{(B)}$.
 Moreover, if we take an anti-chain $\mathcal{A}$ in $B$, then every $a\in \mathcal{A}$ determines a set-theoretic universe.
-In this sense, the set theoretic universe contains many `multiverses'.
+The universes determined by elements of $\mathcal{A}$ will in general not be classical 2-valued universes: they are boolean-valued universes.
+Moreover, such universes \emph{themselves} typically contain other universes.
+In this sense, the ultimate set theoretic universe contains many `multiverses'.
 So the position under consideration can be labeled \emph{kaleidoscopic} absolutism.\footnote{The multiverses in $V^{(B)}$ (determined by anti-chains) can be turned into multiverses of classical, two-valued universes by well-known ultrafilter techniques \cite[chapter 4]{Bell2005}.}